jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 for disruption
-A lawsuit filed in the Eastern District of New York by Microsoft, Fortra, and Health\-ISAC accused a sophisticated group of cybercriminalsreferred to as John Does 1\-16of violations of the
+A lawsuit filed in the Eastern District of New York by Microsoft, Fortra, and Health\-ISAC accused a sophisticated group of cybercriminals—referred to as John Does 1\-16—of violations of the
 Computer Fraud and Abuse Act, the Electronic Communications Privacy Act, and common law claims.
 In a novel application, the Racketeer